defunSM/Data-Science-Portfolio/Steam Charts/README.md

 The FB Prophet model does rather well considering there is no hyperparameter tuning involved and no prior information about the characteristics of the univariate data is needed.
 The accuracy of the model is 87% with RMSE ~19120.
 One noticable trend in the FB Prophet model is the exageration of the down trends.

 While the FB Prophet model does well it does not beat the performance of the autoregression model.
 The autogression model does have a downside which requires a solid understanding of the underlying data.
 Whereas the FB Prophet model did not require us to understand any of the data.
-This can also be a con for FB Prophet model is that it is more difficult to explain as it takes a neural network approach.
+This can also be a con for FB Prophet model is that it is more difficult to explain as it takes a additive approach.

 The autoregression model is a more intuitive model and easier to understand.
 Similar to linear regression the univariate data is decomposed into linear combinations and thus one advantage is the model is more explainable.
 The disadvantage is that this model while more performant than any of the other models does require some knowledge on the data.